lowRISC/style-guides/VerilogCodingStyle.md

 A sequential block (a block that latches state on a clock edge) must exclusively use non-block assignments, as defined in the Sequential Logic section below.

-Purely combinational blocks must exclusively use blocking assigments.
+Purely combinational blocks must exclusively use blocking assignments.

 This is one of Cliff Cumming's [Golden Rules of Verilog](http://www.ece.cmu.edu/~ece447/s13/lib/exe/fetch.php?media=synth-verilog-cummins.pdf).